NetGovern/deployments/kubernetes/Readme-shorter.md

 There are many commercially supported distributions (IBM Cloud Private, Kontena Pharos, Kublr, SuSe CaaS) following the steps below will get you going if you want to do it on your own.

 Kubeadm automates the installation and configuration of Kubernetes components such as the API server, Controller Manager, and Kube DNS.
 It does not, however, create users or handle the installation of software or its dependencies and its configuration.
-For these preliminary tasks we will use Ansible.
+In this instance, the provided OVF has all the pre-requisites installed.

 Kubernetes concepts